Akhal-Teke

 Origin

-The Akhal‑Teke gets its name from the Ahal valley and the Teke tribe, one of the main ethnic groups of the Turkmen people.
-This horse is a national symbol of Turkmenistan and holds a central place in its culture, traditions, and identity.
+The Akhal-Teke takes its name from two fundamental references: the Ahal valley, at the foot of the Kopet-Dag mountains, and the Teke tribe, one of the main ethnic components of the Turkmen people.
+This horse is today considered a national symbol of Turkmenistan — it appears at the center of the country's national emblem, represented by the stallion Ýanardag, crowned world champion of the breed in 1999.

-Morphology & Physical Traits
+Morphology and Physical Traits

 Icon Neck